A Probabilistic Framework for Modular Continual Learning: Scalable Latent Transfer

-More specifically, in Algorithm~\ref{alg:npt-strategy}, in lines (\ref{alg_nt_bo_start}-\ref{alg_nt_bo_end}) we use our probabilistic model to search for the most relevant previous solution $\pi'$.
-We assess the relevance of a solution by attempting to transfer its last $\ell_{min}$ modules, and choosing the solution which leads to the best performance.
+Lines \ref{alg_nt_bo_start}-\ref{alg_nt_bo_end} of our algorithm use our probabilistic model to search for the most relevant previous solution $\pi'$.
+We assess the relevance of a solution by trying to transfer its last $\ell_{\text{min}}$ modules, and choosing the solution which leads to the best performance.
 The value $\ell_{\text{min}}$ is a hyperparameter, which we choose to be the minimum number of pre-trained modules needed to obtain increased generalisation performance.
 We evaluate up to $c$ paths, where $c$ is a hyperparameter.
 At each step, we have a sequence of already evaluated NT paths $\boldsymbol{\pi}$, their pre-trained suffixes $\boldsymbol{\lambda'}$, and their final validation performance $\mathbf{f}$.
-We use a GP and the Upper Confidence Bound \cite{srinivas2009gaussian} acquisition function, to predict each unevaluated path's final validation performance.
-It is possible to use the uncertainty estimate given by the GP to perform early stopping in order to evaluate fewer than $c$ paths, as we explore in Appendix \ref{app:nt_ablations}.
+We use a GP and combine its predictive distribution $p_{\text{GP}}$ with the Upper Confidence Bound (UCB) \cite{srinivas2009gaussian} acquisition function, to predict each unevaluated path's final validation performance.
 This search results in the most relevant previous solution $\pi'$.
+Finally, in lines \ref{alg_nt_suffixsearch_start}-\ref{alg_nt_suffixsearch_end}, we evaluate NT paths created by transferring a different number of the last layers of $\pi'$, to see if re-using more layers leads to further improvement.

-Finally, in lines (\ref{alg_nt_suffixsearch_start}-\ref{alg_nt_suffixsearch_end}) we evaluate NT paths created by transferring a different number of the last $\ell \in \{\ell_{\text{min}}+1, ..., L-1\}$ layers of $\pi'$, in order to see if re-using more layers leads to further improvement.
-Overall, this search through NT paths requires training and evaluating a constant number of paths in the size of the library, allowing it to scale well with the number of problems.
+Overall, this search through NT paths requires training and evaluating up to a constant number of paths, concretely up to $c+L-\ell_{\text{min}}-1$, in the size of the library, with each path specifying a with a constant number of $L$ modules, allowing it to scale well with the number of problems.